Finch Breeding Guide

 Owl finches are named for their distinctive facial markings that resemble an owl.
 They are moderately easy to breed, though they prefer a quieter environment than zebra finches.
 They lay 4 to 6 eggs per clutch and are generally attentive parents.
 Their striking appearance makes them popular among breeders looking for something beyond the common species.

 Choosing the right breeding pairs is the foundation of a successful finch breeding program.
-Here are the key factors to consider.
+Knowing how to breed finches starts with understanding what makes a strong pairing.

 Health and Vigor